Kessler Foundation Partners with Motek to Develop New Rehabilitation Treatments

 “The flexibility of the C-Mill allows researchers to program for specific environments, enabling better training and evaluation of gait pattern and gait adaptability,” said Guang Yue, PhD, director of Human Performance and Engineering Research at Kessler Foundation.
 “New technologies such as C-Mill enable researchers to develop universal standards for measuring and improving mobility.
 This exciting collaboration advances our mission to improve mobility, independence and quality of life for individuals with disabilities caused by a range of neurological conditions.”

-Investigators will use advanced mobile brain imaging technologies such as high-density wireless EEG and functional near-infrared spectroscopy (fNIR or fNIRS) to monitor brain signals controlling walking activities on the C-Mail and/or magnetic resonance imaging (MRI) at the Rocco Ortenzio Neuroimaging Center at Kessler Foundation to examine brain structural and functional changes underlying cognitive and motor improvements in individuals following interventions using the C-Mill technology.
+Investigators will use advanced mobile brain imaging technologies such as high-density wireless EEG and functional near-infrared spectroscopy (fNIR or fNIRS) to monitor brain signals controlling walking activities on the C-Mill and/or magnetic resonance imaging (MRI) at the Rocco Ortenzio Neuroimaging Center at Kessler Foundation to examine brain structural and functional changes underlying cognitive and motor improvements in individuals following interventions using the C-Mill technology.
 The findings of these studies may help reduce loss of independence and improve daily functioning in people with disabilities by providing targeted treatment and identifying critical biomarkers promoting post-intervention functional gains in learning and memory, fatigue, gait and balance.

 "Motek gives clinicians and researchers the tools they need to provide dynamic, high-quality technology solutions that can be customized to meet the patient’s needs," said Frans Steenbrink, PhD, Head of Clinical Applications & Research at Motek.
 "With this strategic partnership, Motek and Kessler Foundation aim to facilitate both the integration of our technology in clinical settings and the accommodation of different patient populations.
 Together, we will create a strong scientific network that will push evidence-based clinical research into the underlying mechanisms of impaired gait and balance control.
 Furthermore, we hope to extend this strategic partnership with Kessler Foundation to the entire DIH Group, laying the groundwork for numerous future innovations."